arj03/seedkernel/docs/RUNTIME.md

 The contact secret is mixed at msg1 together with the initiator's ephemeral, and into every later key.
-The network key is applied as a prologue: it seeds the transcript root, so every derived key *and* every signature preimage differs between networks and a cross-network handshake fails at the first message. `admitPeer` runs at both gates — in `PeerLink` at msg3, before msg4 is built, refusing by silence; and again in `LinkRouter.promote`, before the link is installed or delivers a frame.
+The network key is applied as a prologue: it seeds the transcript root, so every derived key *and* every signature preimage differs between networks and a cross-network handshake fails at the first message. `admitPeer` runs at both gates — inside the handshake at msg3, before msg4 is built, refusing by silence; and again as the host's **roster gate**, which the bundle asks through `NET_LINK_AUTH` (§12.2) before the link is installed or delivers a frame.
+The second is applied by the host to the attribution the occupant *reports*, rather than handed to the occupant to apply to itself.

 Revocation is key rotation in each case: a node dropping a peer rotates its contact secret, a network splitting rotates its network key.
 There is no separate mechanism, and the